microsoftgraph/group-membership-management/README.md

 4. On your application screen click on 'API permissions' blade on the left menu.
 5. Click on the 'Grant admin consent for `<YourOrganizationName>`' button.
 6. You might need to refresh the page to see the permissions status updated.

-### Upload the certificate to your `<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` application.

-We need to upload the certificate to the <solutionAbbreviation>-Graph-<environmentAbbreviation> application, in order to do that we need to export it from the prerqs keyvault.

-Exporting the certificate:

-1. In the Azure Portal navigate to your prereqs keyvault, it will be named following this convention <solutionAbbreviation>-prereqs-<environmentAbbreviation>.
-2. Locate and click on the Certificates blade on the left menu.
-3. Click on your certificate from the list.
-4. Click on the latest version.
-5. On the top menu click on 'Download in CER format' button to download the certificate.

-If you need more details on how to export the certificate please see [Quickstart: Set and retrieve a certificate from Azure Key Vault using the Azure portal](https://docs.microsoft.com/en-us/azure/key-vault/certificates/quick-create-portal) documentation.

-Uploading the certificate:

-1. In the Azure Portal navigate to your 'Azure Active Directory'.
-If you don't see it on your screen you can use the top search bar to locate it.
-2. Navigate to 'App registrations' blade on the left menu.
-3. Click on 'All applications" to locate and open your `<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` application.
-4. On your application screen click on 'Certificates and secrets' blade on the left menu.
-5. Click on the 'Upload certificate' button.
-6. Locate and add your certificate.

 ## Configure Azure Devops